 An even older enterprise than winegrowing, however, is the production of the region's sea salt.
 Prized as the finest in Italy, the salt has been panned here since the 12th century in a series of shallow pools along the coastline.
 This historic industry is kept alive by a small number of artisanal producers.
 Driving along the road between Marsala and Trapani, you'll notice mounds of salt ready for collection as well as the windmills used to grind the precious condiment.

-Suggested Marsala itinerary
+Suggested itinerary featuring Marsala

 This sample itinerary will give you an idea of what is possible when you travel in Marsala, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.